 Deep endometriosis surgery requires experience and a team Not only the surgeon should be experienced, but also the assistant, and preferentially the second assistant, as occurs in the Gruppo Italo Belga.
 This permits to discuss during surgery when in doubt.
 Such a team know the following rules

-- that complete excision is especially important at the level of the vagina since this is the most frequent localisation of recurrences
+- complete excision is especially important at the level of the vagina since this is the most frequent localisation of recurrences

 - that the bladder heals well and that surgery thus can be radical.

-- that all ureter lesions can be treated by laparoscopy and that a re-implantation of the ureter no longer is the first line treatment
+- all ureter lesions can be treated by laparoscopy and that a re-implantation of the ureter no longer is the first line treatment

-- that unnecessary bowel resections should be avoided : indeed in some series up to 14% of women with a bowel resection for endometriosis did not have endometriosis
+- unnecessary bowel resections should be avoided : indeed in some series up to 14% of women with a bowel resection for endometriosis did not have endometriosis

 - the risk that of an accidental hysterectomy is zero